 Grenfell sits in the Kensington and Chelsea borough.
 On one side of the North Kensington community are well manicured semi-attached homes sitting along clean roads.
 When you cross a major thoroughfare, the housing turns into modest-looking flats and terraces with storefronts in need of renovation that are clumsily propped on uneven streets.
 The hue of the people change, too.

-Mohammed, a resident of an identical tower on the other side of Bramley Road said that most residents of Grenfell were Muslim, immigrant, working class, Black and Arab people; though there were white migrants residing there too.
-“The fire happened during Ramadan so many of the adults in the Muslim families left their flats for the first prayer,” said Mohammed.
+Sufi, who stood on Kensington watching Grenfell burn said that most residents in the building were Muslim, immigrant, working class, Black and Arab people; though there were white migrants residing there too.
+“The fire happened during Ramadan so many of the adults in the Muslim families left their flats for the first prayer,” said Sufi.
 “By the time they came back, the building was on fire.”

 Since the tragedy, citizens engage in heightened conversations around social and economic inequities in the United Kingdom.
 In midst of the UK’s Brexit and austerity measures, people of color who are working class or immigrants face severe challenges, mainly their exclusion from full participation as citizens.